Tips for Choosing Between Primary Care, Urgent Care, and the Emergency Room

 Some urgent care centers even offer the ability to reserve a place in line, online, so patients can wait from the comfort of their own homes.
 For more information and a list of Beth Israel Lahey Health-affiliated urgent care centers, please visit our Urgent Care page to discover a location that is convenient for you.

-"We want patients to know how important it is to seek the care they need – please do not delay care based on concerns about wait time," said Nesto.
+"We want patients to know how important it is to seek the care they need – please do not delay care based on concerns about wait time," said Fields.
 "Knowing your options is important to evaluate where you should get the care you need safely and effectively.
 Anyone experiencing potentially life-threatening symptoms should go to the emergency room or call 911.
-For non-life-threatening symptoms, urgent care centers are available and many offer the option to reserve an appointment place in line in advance.
-Keep in touch with your primary care physician to help you manage chronic conditions before they become emergent illnesses."

 Examples of care available through the emergency department: